 During World War II, the United States Marine Corps adopted the Dobermann Pinscher as their war dog.

 The Rottweiler served a similar purpose but is a much older dog than the Dobermann.
-In fact, the Rottweiler was one of the prime breeds that were used to breed the Dobermann in the first place.
+The Rottweiler was one of the prime breeds that were used to breed the Dobermann in the first place.

 They would keep a herd of cattle with them in their travels for sustenance.